-If you’re interested in being a student, you may want to consider its top-notch BA in Spanish program offered by the Department of Spanish and Portuguese.
+If you’re interested in being a student, you may want to consider the top-notch BA in Spanish program offered by the Department of Spanish and Portuguese.
 Your studies will be guided by credentialed professors whose experiences in cutting-edge research are integrated into the coursework.
 You may even become part of a research team and, thus, gain valuable experience and a competitive edge.

 The 120-credit program has a challenging and comprehensive curriculum that will put your commitment to the test.
 The courses are designed to cover the language, literature, and other aspects of the culture of Spain, including Catalonia, North America, and Latin America.
 As a result, students will acquire a deeper understanding of these areas’ subtle and observable linguistic differences.

 There are three tracks available:

 - The Hispanic Literature track focuses on Spain, Latin America, and other countries with Hispanic communities.
 The secondary learning outcome is basic training in linguistics studies.

 - The Hispanic Linguistics track emphasizes linguistic study with syntax, acquisition of the second language, and sociolinguistics.
 Students are also trained in Hispanic cultures and literature.

 - Hispanic Studies prepares students for the rigorous study of linguistics that, in turn, becomes the foundation for the study of Hispanic cultures and literature.